Terminology

 These words are used throughout the spec.
 Here's their canonical definition:

-is a generic word for a set of files, folders, and symlinks.
+A container is a generic word for a set of files, folders, and symlinks.
 It is

 also a protobuf message that encodes information about a set of files, folders and